bizlett/movie-search/README.md

 ### **Bugs and Solutions**

+*Issue*

+Search results heading was being created as a div as part of the function.
+However rather than displaying as block, as a dynamically created element it was displaying inline with search results.
+This was affecting how search results were displaying, pushing everything outside of the container.

+*Solution*

-getWatchList header created as div displaying inline with search results.
-Fixed by adding header div in html, display none which shows on search button click.
+I fixed the issue by adding the heading div in html and then applying display none in CSS.
+I then changed the function to display the heading div on search button click.

+*Issue*

-getWatchList originally only diplaying 3 results - what actor or director was known for.
-Wanted to display whole movie credits.
-Solved with 2 api calls in the function.
+displaySearchResults function was originally only diplaying 3 results.
+This is because I had specfied that the api must show the credits that the person was known for.
+I wanted to display whole movie credits.

-getWatchList search accesses cast property to pull movie credits which doesn't work when you search directors.
-Need to access different property for results when it comes to directors.
-Look at director object and see what property most relevant.
-Likely need an if statement to differentiate whether actor or director.
-May not have time to sort this.

-getWatchList displays more than 20 results which makes the horizontal scroll bad (worse?!) ux.
-Would be better to limit to 20 results then add show more button as with popular and top rated movies
+*Solution*

+I solved this issue with 2 api calls in the function - the first to get the person id and the second to get their full movie credits.
+Using the known for property was still essential to access the necessary credits based on whether the person was an actor, director or writer.
+I was then able to specify whether to access cast credits or crew credits to get the full information I needed.

+*Issue*

-top rated and popular movies display only page 1 results as default everytime.
-Want different results (i.e. different pages) to display when you click 'see more' buttons.
-Would be nice for results to change on window.load too but may not have time for this.
+Trending and popular movies list display only page 1 results as default everytime.
+I wanted different results (i.e. different pages) to display when you click 'see more' buttons.

-when top rated see more button is clicked - popular movies list disappears until popular see more button is clicked.
-Noted code hangover from getMorePopular function meant that the getMoreTopRated function was clearing popular list results and not top rated results.
-Removed clear results from both functions as unnecessary code due to the new page replacing the previous anyway.

-when trending see more button clicked - new results don't always display. fixed by adjusting random number max from 1000 to 500.
+*Solution*

+In order to access different pages of results, the page parameter in the url must be changed.
+To achieve this, I used random to select a number between 1-500 (the number of pages of results).
+Then I used concatenation to build a new url everytime the 'see more' buttons are clicked to return different results.
+I originally had two functions doing this but refactored the code to use only one function for both buttons.

+*Issue*

+When a movie poster image was clicked, the modal containing the movie information would appear but wasn't displaying properly.
+The background wasn't present and the text was hard to read, appearing in the top left of the window.
+You would need to refresh the page to get rid of the modal.

+*Solution*

+The problem was two-fold.
+First, I was originally using Bootstrap 5.
+On further research into this it appeared that there was a potential bug there so I switched the links to Bootstrap 4.6.
+This got the modal working but it would only work for the first movie clicked.

+The next issue was that the inner html was overwriting a key part of the modal code.
+Dynamically it was writing over itself, producing a modal which featured information from the same movie irrespective of what movie was clicked.
+I fixed the problem by adjusting how I'd written the innerHTML code in the showMovieDetails function.
+Student support helped me to work through this particular issue to find a solution.

 [Back to Top](#table-of-contents)